MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

 :::image type="content" source="media/transfer-header.png" alt-text="Screenshot of the Transfer Order Header table map in dual-write.":::

-The following tables must be synced for the **Transfer Order Products** table map:
+Sync the following tables for the **Transfer Order Products** table map:

 - Worker
 - Modes of delivery